ziyili5/ziyili5.github.io/_pages/cv.md

 * B.S. in Hydrology and Water Resources Engineering, Wuhan University, 2017
 * M.S. in Hydraulic Engineering, Wuhan University, 2019
 * Ph.D in Natural Resources and Environmental Sciences (Minor in Statistics), University of Illinois-Champaign, 2024
-* M.S. in Computer Science, Georgia Institute of Technology, 2025

 Work experience
 ======